-In 2007, we completed a phase I/II trial of Lovaxin C that demonstrated both safe doses and a dosage ceiling in end-state cervical cancer patients.
-Based in part upon this work, we intend to open a U.S. IND in early 2008; however no assurances can be provided that such an IND will be granted by the FDA.
+In 2007 the company completed a phase I/II trial of Lovaxin C that demonstrated both safe doses and a dosage ceiling in end-state cervical cancer patients.
+Based in part upon this work the company intends to open a US IND in early 2008, however no assurances can be provided that such an IND will be granted by the FDA.